Logo Silver Travellers

 Museums

 Malaga is home to several interesting museums.
-For example, for a rare, rainy day, or on a hot summer day to cool down.
+For example, for a rare, rainy day, or just to cool down on a hot summer day.
 One of the popular museums is the Museo Carmen Thyssen.
 Here you have an excellent collection of Spanish paintings from the 19th and 20th centuries.
 Another is the Museo Interactivo de la Musica Málaga.
-Here you will find one of the largest collections of musical instruments in all of Europe.
-Furthermore, the Museo de Málaga is worth a visit.
-This largest museum in Andalusia is housed in the beautiful Palacio de Aduana.
-It is an archaeological and historical museum with more than 17,000 museum pieces!
+There is one of the largest collections of musical instruments in all of Europe.
+What’s more, the Museo de Málaga is certainly worth a visit.
+This, the largest museum in Andalusia, is housed in the beautiful Palacio de Aduana.
+It’s an archaeological and historical museum with over 17,000 artefacts!

-But there is one museum anyway that you must have seen regardless of the weather in Malaga: the Museo Picasso Málaga.
+But there is one museum that you must see regardless of the weather in Malaga: the Museo Picasso Málaga.
 The museum is housed in the beautiful Palacio Buenavista, near the birthplace of artist Pablo Picasso.
 You’ll find around 200 of his works (not just paintings) from his first and last period in particular.
-Although Picasso’s most famous works hang in other museums, you simply must have been here.
-And if you haven’t had enough of Picasso after the museum, be sure to visit his birthplace.
-Here you will find artefacts that the most famous artist of the last century created during his childhood.
+Although Picasso’s most famous works hang in other museums, you simply have to go there.
+If you haven’t had enough of Picasso after the museum, be sure to visit his birthplace.
+Here lie some art objects that the most famous artist of the last century created during his childhood.

 Birthplace Picasso